 4. Coach Taylor

-Coach’s paternal duties also extend to all the young men in his team – especially to those like Saracen and Riggins who lack a father figure in their lives – and he possesses the rare gift of being able to genuinely engage with teenagers on a level they respond to.
+Coach’s paternal duties extend to all the young men in his team, as well.
+This makes a huge difference in the life of kids like Saracen and Riggins who lack a father figure in their lives – especially because Coach Taylor possesses the rare gift of being able to genuinely engage with teenagers on a level they respond to.

 3. Jonathan Kent